StevenRud7/COSI136a-Assessment-2/README.md

 # COSI136a-Assessment-2

-Using an ASR corpus to train and evaluate an ASR system.
-Created by Steven Rud and Daniel Mints.
+Using an ASR corpus to train and evaluate an ASR system. *Created by Steven Rud and Daniel Mints*.

 The Wav2Vec2+CTC Model.py code creates the Wav2Vec2+CTC Model.
 This has already been created and uploaded by us.